The 280E and the Complexity of Cannabis Taxation.

 While a considerable level of legislative might has been used against the cannabis industry in states where the citizens have voted for some level of decriminalization, regulation, or legalization, the most onerous is the removal of these basic tax credits and deductions from small businesses.
 However, 280E may not be as clearly defined as it seems to be.

 In January, 2015, the IRS Office of Chief Council issued a Chief Council Advisement (CCA) 201504011, attempting to clarify that deductions may not be claimed for trafficking a substance, and that it does allow for some deductions of indirect, production-related business expenses.
 That CCA outlined that cannabis businesses may not calculate Cost of Goods Sold (COGS) in the newest way allowed by the IRS, which allows businesses to include many related business expenses as a COGS.
-Instead, more archaic methods need to be utilized in the cannabis industry, although they allow for a much lesser tax burden than otherwise.
+Instead, more archaic methods need to be utilized in cannabis taxation, although they allow for a much lesser tax burden than otherwise.
 As of now, this CCA has not been overturned, but it has been expanded upon for further clarification.

 Based on this CCA and the relevant IRC, cannabis business must itemize deductions based on a separate section of tax code, IRC § 162.
 These must meet several qualifying factors, listed in the law, including that it be “ordinary and necessary” in carrying on a trade or business activity.
 It must be an expense, paid or incurred during the filing year.
 This allows some deductibility for cannabis businesses, but it’s still incredibly restrictive.